Agile Resource Planning: The Definitive Guide

 Capacity is another name for how much work people can provide you over a period.
 Work out the capacity per week or per month as it will vary over time.

 Remember that people don’t work all the time.
-They chat around the coffee machine, take vacations, have meetings and have un-planned absence.
+They chat around the coffee machine, take vacations, have meetings, and have unplanned absences.
 So remember to take this into account when calculating your capacity.

 Step 2: Plan your sprints keeping an eye on capacity